andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 !!!!!!
 ADDED THIS AS IT FELT LIKE A LEAP WITHOUT IT !!!!!!!

 I went back to the domain experts.
-What I thought I could see in the model was right there in the domain.
-It was clear that there were business-level processes (ceremonies even) involved in moving from one context to the next.
+What I thought I could see in the model was right there in the domain in their heads.

+It was clear very rapidly that there were business-level processes (ceremonies even) involved in moving cases from one context to the next.
 These moves involved significant conceptual (and data-level) changes.
-They had criteria, and ownership was transferred.
+They had specific criteria, and ownership was typically transferred from one organisation or body to another.

 This discovery felt good, a real modelling breakthrough, mainly because it was corellated strongly to the domain reality.